 I have received a copy of the City of Hudson's Employee Handbook and Personnel Rules and acknowledge that I am expected to read it and adhere to the policies and rules.
 I understand this policy manual is not in any way a contract of employment or intended to create any binding legal obligations on the part of the City.

 EMPLOYEE SIGNATURE

 PRINT NAME

 DATE OF RECEIPT

-Please return this completed form to the Human Resources Manager Departme immediately. nt
+Please return this completed form to the Human Resources Department immedia